-Self-assessment is a critical part of your application.
-The panel assesses the information in your self-assessment against the competency framework to determine whether you meet the requirements of a post.
+The panel will assess the examples in your self-assessment against the competency framework to determine whether you meet the requirements of a post.
 Some exercises have a skills and abilities based framework, details of those will be included on specific exercise information pages.

 You must provide the panel with enough information to make a decision.